Are You Living With Jaw Dysfunction and Pain?

 The temporomandibular joint is the joint that connects your jaw to your skull.
 TMJ is a disorder that induces pain and stiffness in the jaw joint and its associated muscles.
 TMJ dysfunction may occur if the joint is injured in some way.

 The temporomandibular joint (TMJ) is a complex structure consisting of bones, tendons, and muscles that can cause pain on one or both sides of your jaw.
 This can make opening your mouth, talking, yawning, and chewing difficult.

 If you’re tired of coping with the discomfort of TMJ, physical therapy will help.
-Request an appointment with one of our Dunes Plaza and Sand Creek physical therapists by clicking here.
+Request an appointment with one of our Dunes Plaza, Willowcreek Rd and Sand Creek physical therapists by clicking here.

 Physical therapy can help with TMJ pain and discomfort